SHARE

 Our Trip to Tallinn Christmas Market

-Ways to Travel to Tallinn
+Ways to Reach Tallinn

 Tallinn lies in Northern Estonia below the Gulf of Finland.
 The location is not central from the European perspective but reaching Tallinn is still easy and fast.
+Since travelling to Tallinn does not cost much and the hotels and services are affordable, Tallinn is a perfect destination to enjoy the Christmas atmosphere without breaking the bank.

 Ferry

-Low-cost Airline
+Low-cost Airlines

 Tallinn Airport is small but modern.
 It is close to the city centre and it takes only 15 minutes to reach the central hotel from the airport by taxi.
 Try a local taxi application, Bolt.

-Traditional Airline
+Traditional Airlines

 If you are reaching Tallinn outside Europe or coming from a destination from where there are no direct flights to Tallinn, we recommend flying via Helsinki Airport.
 Finnair has a global network with many connections to Helsinki and the airline operates also a route between Helsinki and Tallinn multiple times a day.
 It could also be a nice idea to have a stopover in Helsinki.